 “Being a great lover of nature, an especially of wild flowers and plant life, it was her desire that one part of our park system should be left in its natural condition and devoted to the wild flowers and birds of our state.
 Under her loving care for many years, this garden has become famous and given pleasure to many."
-Alfred Pillsbury, President, Minneapolis Park Board, May 5, 1933.
+Alfred Pillsbury, President, Board of Park Commissioners, May 5, 1933.

 She was born in rural Maine, near Appleton, on August 3, 1851.
 An interest in botany may have been aroused at an early age by her family's herbal remedies, made at home from their knowledge of local plants.
 After high school graduation in 1870, she took a position as a teacher in West Appleton, Maine, near the Butler farm, but soon she was enrolled in a Teachers College, the Eastern State Normal School in Castine, Maine, from which she graduated in 1873.
 After graduation she moved with her parents to Indiana where other relatives were already established.
 That resettlement was not to last long for her, for in September 1874 we find her in Minneapolis.
 Here she began a long teaching career, principally in Botany, that was to last until retirement in 1911.
 [Contemporary photos of Appleton, the Butler Farm and Castine.]

-Photo above: Figure 1: Eloise as a young woman, ca 1890s.
+Photo above: Eloise as a young woman, ca 1890s.
 Blanch's Studio, Minneapolis.

 In 1911 Eloise wrote about her early years in an unpublished article entitled An Autobiographical Sketch